-- " Membership is increasing steadily, from 208 in 2015 to 310 active members in the 2018 season. - " The Club has 137 senior and youth team members and 173 juniors.
+- " Active membership is increasing steadily, from 208 in 2015 to 310 in the 2018 season. - " The Club has 137 senior and youth team members and 173 juniors.

-- " Games are played across three full fields and four modified fields on Wednesday nights (All Age Ladies) and Friday nights (All Age Mens) and Sundays. - " Training for all members takes place on Tuesdays, Wednesdays and Thursdays from 3.15pm to 8pm between February and September. - " Gundary also hosts the Eurobodalla Football Association Representative Squads for training throughout winter, with seven teams from under-12s to under-15s boys and girls from across Eurobodalla.
+- " Games are played across three full fields and four modified fields on Wednesday nights (All Age Ladies) and Friday nights (All Age Mens) and Sundays. - " Juniors play on marked half fields in an east-west direction on Field 3. - " Training for all members takes place on Tuesdays, Wednesdays and Thursdays from 3.15pm to 8pm between February and September. - " The Eurobodalla Football Association Representative Squads train throughout winter, with seven teams from under-12s to under-15s boys and girls from across Eurobodalla.

 - " Field 1 is heavily used by both football and touch and shows significant wear and tear.
-The surface of Fields 2 and 3 is poor. - " The Club would like to host more pre-season matches with travelling teams, particularly Canberra Premier League teams, however they refuse to play, stating inadequate amenities and risk of injury due to poor surface quality. - " Field 1 would benefit from a low chainmesh perimeter fence, an expectation of regional-level football fields4, to contain balls and to separate spectators from players and officials. - " The new spectator bench seating is well-used and could be supplemented by an additional row of seating behind - The ageing sporting amenities building does not meet the needs of the Club.
+The surface of Fields 2 and 3 is poor and balls kicked for goal roll into the drainage lines. - " The Club would like to host more pre-season matches with travelling teams (eg, Canberra Premier League teams), however they refuse to play, stating inadequate amenities and risk of injury due to poor surface quality. - " Field 1 would benefit from a low chainmesh perimeter fence,to contain balls and to separate spectators from players and officials. - " The new spectator bench seating could be supplemented by an additional row of seating behind as well as team and timekeeper benches and shelters on Fields 1, 2 and 6. - " Field 6 has the best surface and lighting would be valuable for night training. - " The ageing sporting amenities building does not meet the needs of the Club.
 The canteen, toilets and change rooms are inadequate and outdated.
-There is minimal storage that is not meeting increasing needs. - " Improved drainage on the fields is considered essential as the current situation makes it difficult to bid to host regional events, given the risk that the grounds will be closed after rainfall.
+Storage is minimal and does not meet increasing needs. - " Improved drainage on the fields is considered essential as the current situation makes it difficult to bid to host regional events, given the risk that the grounds will be closed after rainfall.

-4 Football NSW facility guidelines note the provision of perimeter fencing as one of the key elements required to raise a field from local to regional level
+Football NSW facility guidelines note the provision of perimeter fencing as one of the key elements required to raise a field from local to regional level